leafygreen/mops-cli/README.md

 Resource identifiers are cached such that they do not need to be specified every time.
 For example, if `mops-cli groups list --groupId <myGroupId>` is executed.
 Future commands will assume `<myGroupId>` is the active groupId and it does not need to be respecified.

 When using `edit` commands to edit JSON in your text editor.
-Your preferred text editor should be specified in the EDITOR environment variable.
+Your preferred text editor should be specified in the `EDITOR` environment variable.

 ### login
-Example: `mops-cli login -h ops-manager.example.com -u me@example.com -a 55807ce0e4b0ce4c2b652f48`
+`mops-cli login -h ops-manager.example.com -u me@example.com -a 55807ce0e4b0ce4c2b652f48`

 Set user credentials for MongoDB Cloud Manager | Ops Manager